-New activities are added regularly - mostly based in Queensland at this stage.
+New activities are added regularly - mostly based in Queensland at present.
 Leaders may state number limits to suit the conditions and COVID-19 requirements.

 Welcome to Bushwalking Adventures Queensland Inc.

 We are a Brisbane based bushwalking club offering a variety of activities, mainly in South-east Queensland and Northern New South Wales.

 Club Nights are on the first Tuesday of each month, with the exception of January, at Holland Park Library Meeting Room, 81 Seville Road, Holland Park commencing at 7:30pm.

-Visitors are most welcome to attend club nights, meet our members, and find out how to nominate for club activities.
-A New Members Officer will also brief newcomers on how the club operates, and how to be prepared for your first outing with us.
+Visitors are most welcome to attend club nights and meet our members.
+The New Members Officer will brief newcomers on how the club operates, and how to be prepared for your first outing with us.